Supercopa do Brasil de Futebol Feminino

 The Supercopa do Brasil de Futebol Feminino is a Brazilian association football trophy organized by the Brazilian Football Confederation (CBF).
 The tournament was announced in 2021 and played for the first time in 2022.

 Format

 Between 2022 and 2025, the competition was contested by 8 teams.
 The teams were selected from the top twelve teams of the Campeonato Brasileiro de Futebol Feminino Série A1 and the top four teams of the Campeonato Brasileiro de Futebol Feminino Série A2 choosing only one team for state.
 If necessary, a state would gain a second berth according to its Women's State CBF Ranking position.
 The teams played a single-elimination tournament, with all stages were played on a single-leg basis.

+Following the return of the Copa do Brasil de Futebol Feminino in 2025, the competition's format changed in 2026, with the winners of the Campeonato Brasileiro Feminino A1 and the Copa do Brasil Feminina now facing off in a single match.